robinyqc/alternative-cpp-containers/README.md

 The purpose of the project is to perform better from the mainstream implementation in some conditions, and try not to do too bad under the others.

-So that although most interfaces of ISO C++14 and some of ISO C++17 is achieved, not all the requirements are fit, such as the iterator invalidation.
+So that although most interfaces of ISO C++14 and some of ISO C++17 are provided, not all the requirements are fit, such as the iterator invalidation.
+That is, they can be used as same as the standard library but perform a bit different.
 See the documents in directory `./docs` for more details.

 _Now we only implement `deque`.
 The others will come soon._